Force and Laws of Motion Class 9

 1. Inertia of Rest: This refers to the tendency of an object to remain at rest unless acted upon by an external force.
 In other words, objects resist changes from a state of rest.
 An example of this is when fruits fall from a tree when its branches are shaken.
 The fruits were initially at rest, and the shaking of the branches applies an external force that overcomes their inertia of rest, causing them to fall.

 2. Inertia of Motion: Also known as "momentum" or "linear inertia," this type of inertia describes the tendency of an object in motion to continue moving with the same speed and direction unless acted upon by an external force.
-For example, when a passenger is standing in a moving bus and the bus suddenly stops, the passenger tends to lean forward due to their inertia of motion.
+For example, when a passenger is standing in a moving bus and the bus suddenly stops, the passenger tends to lean forward due to the inertia of motion.
 Their body wants to keep moving forward even though the bus has stopped.

 3. Inertia of Direction: This type of inertia pertains to the tendency of an object to resist changes in its direction of motion.
 When an object is moving in a particular direction, it resists any attempts to change that direction.
-An example of this is water particles sticking to the tires of a moving bicycle.
+An example of this is water particles sticking to the tyres of a moving bicycle.
 These particles have inertia of direction, and when the cycle suddenly changes its direction, the particles tend to move off tangentially due to their resistance to change in direction.

 Momentum